dlayton66/gig-boss-interview/README.md

+# Overview

+This coding challenge is aimed at our future implementations of our app's "Books" page.
+Currently users can keep track of their income for the year, the overall income, and each individual band's income.
+Our future implementations will include a more thorough record of all of the above, with the addition of keeping track of Individual Musician Income, Tracking 1099 (those who Earn more than $600 from your bands), as well as an EXPORT option where all income information can be printed in a format that's easy to use for tax purposes.
+The following instructions will guide you through our Interview Challenge.

 # Coding Challenge Instructions

 You are the leader of 3 bands, and it's time to do taxes for the year (ugh, sucks right?!).\